hunzikp/BoostLines/README.md

 Philipp Hunziker
 October 19, 2017

-Fast geometric operations on lines using [Boost Geometries](http://www.boost.org/doc/libs/1_65_1/libs/geometry/doc/html/index.html); primarily for routing applications.
+Fast geometric operations on lines using [Boost Geometries](http://www.boost.org/doc/libs/1_65_1/libs/geometry/doc/html/index.html); primarily for work on planar networks.

 <span style="color:red">CAUTION</span>: This package is in development - its interface may change.